jacknpoe/todos_juros/README.md

 One of the goals is for compilers and interpreters to avoid displaying warnings when compiling or running the solutions.
 In integrated IDEs, warnings have also been avoided.

-Two concepts that weighed heavily were the exponentiation of floating point numbers (implemented in all dialects) and dynamic arrays (which were not possible, for example, in Chapel, Modula-2, MSX Turbo Pascal, Pascalzim, Portugol, VisuALG and XC=BASIC, and arrays can have one three or a thousand of elements).
+Two concepts that weighed heavily were the exponentiation of floating point numbers (used in all dialects) and dynamic arrays (which were not possible, for example, in Chapel, Modula-2, MSX Turbo Pascal, Pascalzim, Portugol, VisuALG and XC=BASIC, and arrays can have one three or a thousand of elements).

 Two dialects ​​are considered different when any part of the code has to be changed to be compiled or interpreted in both.
 This issue would become very complicated if a stricter criterion were chosen regarding how much one dialect needs to be different from another, which would be impractical.
 When two or more dialects ​​run exactly the same code (such as Chez Scheme, Guile and Scheme or ClojureScript and Squint), only one of the dialects ​​will be considered, and the others will be added to the end of the list only as equivalents, and will not be accounted.
 Technologies that require changes to code from other dialects ​​are also listed.
 When a dialect can be defined as an extension of another dialect, and new constructs can be used, they are included and posted as a different dialect.